ASU-EGR314-2025-S-305/ASU-EGR314-2025-S-305.github.io/docs/ideation.md

 From our brainstorming and analysis, the following ideas emerged as practical, impactful, and aligned with the goals of the project:

 1. **Bernoulli Effect Demonstrator**
-   - **Concept**: A hands-on exhibit where visitors can adjust airflow using fans and observe how objects like ping-pong balls levitate.
+   - Concept: A hands-on exhibit where visitors can adjust airflow using fans and observe how objects like ping-pong balls levitate.
-   - **Audience Impact**: Engages visitors by visualizing fluid dynamics in a fun, interactive way.
+   - Audience Impact: Engages visitors by visualizing fluid dynamics in a fun, interactive way.

 2. **Simple Weather Station**
-   - **Concept**: A device that measures temperature, humidity, and light levels, with real-time display and internet connectivity.
+   - Concept: A device that measures temperature, humidity, and light levels, with real-time display and internet connectivity.
-   - **Audience Impact**: Helps students understand environmental monitoring and weather data through live sensor feedback and actuation.
+   - Audience Impact: Helps students understand environmental monitoring and weather data through live sensor feedback and actuation.

 3. **Self-Balancing Robot**
-   - **Concept**: A robot that uses gyroscopes and motors to balance on two wheels, teaching feedback loops and stability.
+   - Concept: A robot that uses gyroscopes and motors to balance on two wheels, teaching feedback loops and stability.
-   - **Audience Impact**: Demonstrates control systems in robotics, with options for user adjustments via a phone app.
+   - Audience Impact: Demonstrates control systems in robotics, with options for user adjustments via a phone app.

 4. **Line-Following Robot**
-   - **Concept**: A robot that follows a drawn line on a surface, teaching pathfinding algorithms and sensor use.
+   - Concept: A robot that follows a drawn line on a surface, teaching pathfinding algorithms and sensor use.
-   - **Audience Impact**: Simple to operate and visually engaging, allowing students to experiment with paths.
+   - Audience Impact: Simple to operate and visually engaging, allowing students to experiment with paths.

 5. **Interactive LED Sound Visualizer**
-   - **Concept**: A sound-activated LED matrix that displays patterns and waveforms based on sound input, visualizing the properties of sound waves.
+   - Concept: A sound-activated LED matrix that displays patterns and waveforms based on sound input, visualizing the properties of sound waves.
-   - **Audience Impact**: Combines audio and visuals to create an immersive STEM learning experience, teaching about frequency, amplitude, and waveforms.
+   - Audience Impact**: Combines audio and visuals to create an immersive STEM learning experience, teaching about frequency, amplitude, and waveforms.

 ## **Final Design Concept**